zackrdavis/zackrdavis.github.io/fonting-with-gans/text.md

 )
 ```

-The sandbox at the top of this writeup uses `onnxruntime-web` to run the exported file, and the map is in `addresses.js`.
+The sandbox at the top of this writeup uses `onnxruntime-web` to run the exported network, and feeds it inputs from `addresses.json`.